debraysimon/tpxle-doc/docs/AbeewayRefGuide/devices-characteristics/micro-tracker/readme.md

 -   Charge your device using a micro-USB cable.
 While charging the white LED is ON.
 When the battery is fully charged, the white LED goes OFF.
 -   The micro tracker is shipped to the customer in "shipping" state to preserve battery lifetime.
 It can be brought back into "JOIN" state with a long button press.
 The tracker will then start the JOIN procedure which can be seen in LoRaWAN Network Server logs.
--   A long press is needed to turn ON the device (After a join success it starts in motion tracking mode in the default configuration, (for more details on the default configuration of the micro tracker see [here](/AbeewayRefGuide/default-config-delivered-ms/).
+-   A long press is needed to turn ON the device (After a join success it starts in motion tracking mode in the default configuration, (For more details on the default configuration of the micro tracker see [here](/AbeewayRefGuide/default-config-delivered-ms/)).

 :::tip Notes